 Social-Emotional Learning at Home: A Parent's Guide

 You are already teaching social-emotional learning.
-Every time you help your child name a feeling, navigate a disagreement, or consider someone else's perspective, you are building the skills that research consistently links to lifelong wellbeing.
+Every time you help your child name a feeling, work through a disagreement, or consider someone else's perspective, you are building the skills that research consistently links to lifelong wellbeing.
 This guide will help you do it with more intention.

 What You'll Learn